-- Any.do – to organize your tasks, set a reminder, and sync across multiple devices.
+- Any.do – to organize your tasks, set reminders, and sync across multiple devices.

 - Bear App – powerful app for note-taking and article writing.
 Best note app for iOS and Mac users.

-- Just Focus – helps you eliminate distractions by restricting various deviations from your daily browsing.
+- Just Focus – helps you remove distractions by restricting various deviations from your daily browsing.

 - Stoic – an amazing app that reminds you to take time and focus on yourself.
 It consists of various interactive activities to help you understand the “voice within” and become a better person.
 It is my personal favorite journal app, and I’ve used this one since it was a beta app.

-You’ll dramatically become more attentive to follow your productivity routine and habits by using apps like Any.do and Habitify.
+You’ll dramatically become more attentive to following your productivity routine and habits by using apps like Any.do and Habitify.
 RescueTime will give you a productivity score for every day.

 Don’t just stop with my 6 suggestions.
 There are hundreds of more fun and effective productivity apps out there.
 Find the best one and use it – no excuses.

-We’ve already talked about how doing something you don’t love won’t only not get you anywhere but also result in burnout.
+We’ve already talked about how doing something you don’t love won’t only not get you anywhere, but also results in burnout.

 Realize you’ll never become an expert on everything.